Cao Pi: Early life and career

 Cao Pi was the eldest son of Cao Cao and his concubine Lady Bian, but he was the second among all of Cao Cao's sons, the eldest being Cao Ang.
 At the time of Cao Pi's birth, Cao Cao was a mid-level officer in the imperial guards in the capital Luoyang, with no hint that he would go on to the great campaigns he eventually carried out after the collapse of the imperial government in 190.
 Cao Pi was recorded as excellent swordsman as he studied martial arts from Shi E, a gentleman of the household from the "Rapid as Tigers" (虎賁) division of the imperial guards.
 In the period after 190 when Cao Cao was constantly waging war against other rival warlords, it is not known where Cao Pi and Lady Bian were, or what they did.
 The lone reference to Cao Pi during this period was in 204.
 After Cao Cao defeated Yuan Shang then conquered the city of Ye and massacred his population.
-The women of the Yuan household were often raped while Cao Pi took Yuan Xi's wife Lady Zhen as his wife.
+The women of the Yuan household were often raped while Cao Pi took Yuan Xi's wife (Note: Yuan Xi would only die in c.December 207.)
+Lady Zhen as his wife.